Early Accretion of Large Amounts of Solids for Directly-Imaged Exoplanets: Method

 \subsection{Setting the Stage}

-The number of element X, we denote as $N_X$, can be calculated as follows:
+The number {{of atoms for}} element X, we denote as $N_X$, can be calculated as follows:

-where $n_{X,s}$ and $n_{X,g}$ are the number of X atoms per unit disk mass in solid and gas phase, $f_{sg}$ is solid to gas ratio, and $M_s$ and $M_g$ are the mass in solid and gas phase, respectively.
+where $n_{X,s}$ and $n_{X,g}$ are the number of X atoms per unit disk mass in solid and gas phase, $f_{sg}$ is {{the disk}} solid to gas ratio, and $M_s$ and $M_g$ are the masses in solid and gas phase, respectively.

-To calculate the mole ratio of the element X and H, for which we denote as X/H, for a planetary atmosphere that accretes some mass including $M_s$ and $M_g$, we have:
+To calculate the mole ratio of the element X and H, for which we denote as X/H, for a planetary atmosphere that accretes some mass including $M_s$ and $M_g$. {{We assume the accreted gas stays in the atmosphere while the accreted solids contribute to both core growth and atmospheric metal enrichment.
+The ratio depends on ablation efficiency which will be discussed in \S \ref{sec:sampling}.
+As such, }} we have:

 Adopting the terminology in~\citet{Oberg2011}, the relative abundance $\alpha_X$ is:

 where $n_X$ and $n_H$ are the number of X and H atoms per unit mass (the ratio of the two is by definition stellar mole ratio), $f_{X,s}$ and $f_{X,g}$ are the fraction of element X in solid and gas phase, and $f_{H,s}$ and $f_{H,g}$ are the fraction of hydrogen in solid and gas phase.
 We then assume the fraction of H in solid phase (i.e., $f_{H,s}$) is negligible because H$_2$, the most abundant materials, should be always in gas state under disk conditions.
 Given the assumption, the above equation becomes: